 Punctuation based Google search operators

-With Punctuation search operators, you can use certain punctuation symbols to narrow down your search.
-These reduce the number of results Google is most likely to give you but improves the quality and accuracy.
+You can use certain punctuation symbols to narrow down your search with Punctuation search operators.
+These reduce the number of results Google is most likely to give you but improve quality and accuracy.
 A symbol is added before the word you are searching for.

 Example: Search query + America

-When you add a + search query to the term Lennon all the results you get will have to include America.
+When you add a + search query to the term Lennon, all the results include America.

 Boolean Google Search operator

 Boolean search combines keywords of the search query with the Boolean search operator.
-The Boolean search operator in most instances between the keywords of the search query.
+In most instances, the Boolean search operator between the keywords of the search query.
 The two main Boolean search operators are NOT and OR

 Example: Search query Texas AND Washington